 4. Evaluation of Corporate Image – Corporate Development Audit –Corporate Strategy Audit

-Section C covers topics relating to internal and operation audit related issues and carries 25% weightage of Paper-19 of CMA Final Course.
+Section C covers topics relating to internal and operation audit-related issues and carries 25% weightage of Paper-19 of the CMA Final Course.

 1. Concept of Internal Audit

 2. Provisions of Internal Audit under Companies Act, 2013

 3. Audit Planning, Audit Programme, Audit working papers, Reporting to Management